mikependon/RepoDB.NET/pages/extensibilities/folderstructuring.md

 The namespaces of the classes must be the following.

-- All classes that is residing inside the "DbHelpers" folder must have a namespace of "RepoDb.DbHelpers".
+- All classes that is residing inside the `DbHelpers` folder must have a namespace of `RepoDb.DbHelpers`.
-- All classes that is residing inside the "DbSettings" folder must have a namespace of "RepoDb.DbSettings".
+- All classes that is residing inside the `DbSettings` folder must have a namespace of `RepoDb.DbSettings`.
-- All classes that is residing inside the "Resolvers" folder must have a namespace of "RepoDb.Resolvers".
+- All classes that is residing inside the `Resolvers` folder must have a namespace of `RepoDb.Resolvers`.
-- All classes that is residing inside the "StatementBuilders" folder must have a namespace of "RepoDb.StatementBuilders".
+- All classes that is residing inside the `StatementBuilders` folder must have a namespace of `RepoDb.StatementBuilders`.

 > They should not be prefixed with RepoDb.Snowflakes.FolderName.